 Our nursing home abuse lawyers in Raleigh are trial-tested legal advocates who have collectively served as lead counsel in over one hundred jury trials allowed our clients to reach the successful outcomes they deserved to improve their futures and overall quality of life.

-Contact our dedicated nursing home negligence attorneys in North Carolina today by calling (919) 249-5006 or online to learn more about how to pursue results with legal fees starting at just 25%.
+Contact our dedicated nursing home negligence attorneys in North Carolina today by calling (919) 249-5006 or online to learn more about how we pursue results.
 If we do not produce a positive outcome for your case, you do not pay our legal fees.

 Frequently Asked Questions Of Nursing Home Abuse Lawyers In Raleigh, NC

 How Common is Abuse in Nursing Homes?

 It is estimated that five million senior citizens suffer physical, mental, emotional, psychosocial, and sexual abuse every year in nursing homes throughout the U.S. If your loved one is showing signs of abuse or neglect, seek help right away, and contact our skilled nursing home attorneys in North Carolina to learn more about your legal rights and options to hold the facility, staff, or another third party liable for their recovery needs.

 If you believe your loved one is being abused, neglected, or harmed in any way, talk to the nursing home administrator immediately.
 If you are not satisfied with their response, and believe the abuse continues, contact the U.S. Department of Health and Human Services, The National Center on Elder Abuse, and the National Adult Protective Services Association.
 Then contact our skilled nursing home abuse attorneys in Raleigh, North Carolina, so we can evaluate your case right away.